top of page

 ”Chimera, Hallie.”

 ”Chi-me-ra.”
 She repeats slowly, getting it right this time.
-I nod, which she must feel, after all, I am still holding her over the map.
+I nod, which she must feel, as I am still holding her over the map.
 She weighs almost nothing.

-I see her small head pop up and down once with the determination that I know is in her heritage that comes from my brother, Hallie’s father.
+I see her small head bob up and down once with the determination that I know is in her heritage which comes from my brother, Hallie’s father.
 My older brother, two years apart, is the captain of the Arios.
 Commodore Thomas Porter.
 It has been a hard year for all of us, even without the war.
 But for my brother and Hallie especially, when Hallie’s mother Amy died.
-I don’t know how they coped, but both of them were determined when they came to me four weeks ago.
+I don’t know how they coped, but both of them were determined to sway me about it when they came to me four weeks ago.

 ”I need to be at sea.
 You know... why.”
-Tom said as standing on the window and looking to a harbour where his ship lay in anchor ”And you know I got my orders.
-Admiral.”
-He turned, adding my new appointed rank to it ”I can’t actually go against the admiralty.”
+Tom had said while standing at the window and looking out to the harbour where his ship lay in anchor ”And you know I got my orders.
+Admiral,” he had turned, adding my newly appointed rank to it ”I can’t actually go against the admiralty.”

-”And now you are going to point out also that it's a war out there,” I say bitterly.
-Not that tone in my voice has nothing to do with my new shiny gold braids on my sleeves, but to my brother’s decision to abandon his daughter.
+”And now you are going to point out also that it's a war out there,” I had said bitterly.
+Not that the tone my of voice had been anything to do with my new shiny gold braids on my sleeves but to my brother’s decision to abandon his daughter.

-A sly smile touches Tom’s face.
-He is still young, 41, he could marry still, and as I thought about it, I know it will never happen. ”I will.
+A sly smile had touched Tom’s face.
+He was still young, 41, he could marry still, but he and I both knew it would never happen. ”I will.
 If it helps you to swallow my decision.”

-I did glare at him.
-He knows that he does not need to go.
+I had glare at him then.
+He knew that he didn't need to go.
 Orders or not.
-He could get a nice little office and he would rise in rank in no time.
+He could have gotten a nice little office, and he would have risen in rank in no time.
 But he won't, and we both know why.
-His Blood is out there and it will get him killed eventually somehow.
-The hushed curse of our family and our name, is not a long life band.
+His Blood was out there and it will get him killed eventually somehow.
+The hushed curse of our family and our name is not a long life band.

-A small snicker from the corner of my office and then Hallie’s voice pipes in ”Come on uncle Charlie.
-It will be fun.
-I don’t make any trouble” There was a thump when she half jumped and half fell from the chair where she had with effort climbed and walked over to her father who swung her in the air making her giggle before nuzzling her to his arm.
-As they turn to me, Hallie keeps her hand over Tom's shoulder epaulettes that are dim from the saltwater and from use.
+A small snicker from the corner of my office had surprised me then and when Hallie’s voice had piped in ”Come on uncle Charlie.
+It would be fun.
+I don’t make any trouble” There had been a thump when she half jumped and half fell from the chair where she had with an effort, climbed.
+She had then walked over to her father, who had swung her in the air making her giggle before nuzzling her to his arm.
+As they had turned to me, Hallie had keeped her hand over Tom's shoulder epaulettes that were dim from the salt water and from use.

 ”Well, Uncle Charlie?”
-Tom asks, mimicking his daughter’s way of using my name.
+Tom had asked, mimicking his daughter’s way of using my name.

 ”I will promise to be a good girl.”
-Hallie adds and then they both laughed like conspirators.
+Hallie added and then they both had laughed like conspirators.

-”I'll bet” I mutter.
-My brother being one thing and Hallie other, but together they were a menace, but I gave in.
+”I'll bet” I had muttered.
+Dealing with my brother or Hallie by themselves was a one thing, but together they were a menace.
+Still, I had given in.
 After all, I got something too.
 Hallie.
-A daughter that after five boys would be a change.
+A daughter that after five boys had been a welcomed change.

 ”ENEMY AT … I'M ATTACKING.
 REST OF THE CONVOY WILL CONTINUE TO THE DESTINATION...”
 It says.
 Also, following the coordinates and dates etc.

 The efficiency of my staff is admirable.
 One of the WRENS is with Hallie and talks to her, probably trying to get her to wait somewhere else, but she shakes her head.
 I see how her tiny face is too severe for her age.
 The WREN gives me a look.
-If it is disapproving about bringing Hallie here, the headquarters, and me being a lousy uncle, she does not know the determination of our family and Hallie.
-I tried several times to leave her with my wife and my sons.
-The last time, when my own designated driver personally drove Hallie here, I finally gave in.
+If it is disapproving about bringing Hallie here, to the headquarters, and me being a lousy uncle.
+She does not know the determination of our family and Hallie.
+I have tried several times to leave her with my wife and my sons, but the last time, when my own designated driver personally brought Hallie here, I finally gave in.
 It's not that she does not understand the consequences, when I explained that she had put my driver in a bad position she defended him vigorously.
 And I could not blame my driver too hard.
-I have seen Hallie walking thru guarded gates to the harbour without interruption.
+I have seen Hallie walking through guarded gates to the harbour without interruption.
 She just has this air around her that will promise to my brother a hard time when she grows up.

 I feel a nudge on my sleeve.
-Looking down, I saw Hallie coming to stand beside me. ”Is it dad?”
+Looking down, I see Hallie coming to stand beside me. ”Is it dad?”
 Behind her, I still see WRENS look.

 I nod, and I bend down to lift her up to see. ”Your dad goes to fight against bad men to save the Chimera and others.”

 Hallie silently watches the map.
 Her green eyes goes to her father’s ship and its position.
-For a second I almost explain to her how the things really are, but then I got myself.
+For a second I almost explain to her how things really are, but then I caught myself.
 She’s just four years old.

-I feel how tiny hands wrap around my neck and her strawberry scent fills my nostrils. ”Don’t worry uncle, my father will save them.”
-I hear her saying, giving me the confirmation, that she understands more than I give her credit for, and my heart clenches tight in my chest from the fear of what that could mean.
+I feel how her tiny hands wrap around my neck and her strawberry scent fills my nostrils. ”Don’t worry uncle, my father will save them.”
+I hear her saying, giving me the confirmation, that she understands more than I give her credit for.
+My heart clenches tight in my chest from the fear of what that could mean.

 (*The Women's Royal Naval Service)

 Even though he said it in a steady voice, his eyes shifted quickly away.
 And I knew why.
-After hours of silence, not hearing a word from my brother or Arios, my staff had given me glances that told what they thought about it, and this was far worse.
+After hours of silence, not hearing a word from my brother or Arios, my staff had given me glances that told what they thought had happened, but this was far worse.
 This was confirming what they already knew but hoped desperately, like me, not to be true.

 I nod as I look at the small battered corvette.
-Chimera, the same name Hallie had trouble saying.
-Its rust and holes indicate the hard time it had been going thru and what it had cost to be here, but the men in its deck and gangplank were alive and moving.
+Chimera.
+The same ship whose name Hallie had trouble saying.
+Its rust and holes indicate the hard time it had been going thru and what it had cost to be here, but the men on its deck and gangplank were alive and moving.

 For a moment I did not see all that, but a note in my hand again and Hallie leaning over the map, staring at the iron-grey wooden block that distantly reminded their counterparts at sea.

-Was the last words that Tom had sent and nothing after.
-It was three days ago.
+Those were the last words that Tom had sent and nothing after and that had been three days ago.
 A small chance that this would be just a bad dream was now over.
 Still, with hope, I turned my eyes to the piers and then to the open sea, but there is no familiar silhouette of the Arios to be seen.

-The small hand squeezed my sleeve, and I cleared my throat and watched Hallie beside me.
+The small hand squeezed my sleeve, and I cleared my throat and look at Hallie beside me.

 “Maybe…” My driver started reading my mind.